stevenj/CIPs/CIP-0062/README.md

 * VotingPurpose - Defines the voting purpose of the governance functions.
 This is used to limit the scope of the governance functions.
 For example, a voting purpose might denote a council election, or some private purpose (agreed by convention).
-Currently, only voting purpose 0 (Zero) is defined, and it is for Catalyst events.
+Currently, only voting purpose 0 (zero) is defined, and it is for Catalyst.

-**IMPORTANT**: The list of purposes in this CIP should be considered the authoritative list of known purposes, subject to future amendment.
-Other voting purposes will be defined as required, by either an update to this CIP or a future CIP listing currently allocated Voting Purposes.
+**IMPORTANT**: The list of purposes in this specification should be considered the authoritative list of known purposes, subject to future amendment.
+Other voting purposes will be defined as required, by either an update to this CIP or a future CIP listing currently allocated voting purposes.

 ### BlockDate